 the gas day or period to which the relevant data relates.

-A Market Participant must not give a notice under paragraph (a) which is fraudulent, frivolous or vexatious.
+A Participant must not give a notice under paragraph (a) which is fraudulent, frivolous or vexatious.

+Resolution of Manifest Data Error

-On receipt of a notice under paragraph (a) AEMO must determine as soon as practicable whether:
+On receipt of a notice under clause 12.1, or on itself identifying a manifest error in data provided or received under Chapter 3 or Chapter 8, AEMO must determine as soon as practicable whether:

-it is reasonably satisfied that the data specified in the notice under paragraph (a) contains a manifest error; and
+it is reasonably satisfied that the data specified in the notice under clause 12.1 or otherwise identified by AEMO contains a manifest error; and

-the manifest datan error is able to be resolved under any other provisions of these Procedures.
+the manifest data error is able to be resolved under any other provisions of these Procedures.

-AEMO may request further information from the Market Participant in relation to the contents of the notice provided under paragraph (a) and the circumstances surrounding the provision or receipt of erroneous data.
+AEMO may request further information from a Participant in relation to the contents of a notice provided under clause 12.1 or the circumstances surrounding the provision or receipt of erroneous data.

-A Market Participant must promptly respond to any reasonable requests for information made by AEMO under paragraph (e).
+A Participant must promptly respond to any reasonable requests for information made by AEMO under paragraph (b).

-If AEMO is not reasonably satisfied that the data specified in a notice under paragraph (a) is erroneous it will notify the Market Participant that provided the notice under paragraph (a) of the reasons for its view and that it proposes to take no further action in response to the notice.
+If AEMO is not reasonably satisfied that any data specified in a notice under clause 12.1 is erroneous it must notify the Participant that provided the notice of the reasons for its view and that it proposes to take no further action in response to the notice.

-If AEMO is reasonably satisfied that the data specified in a notice paragraph (a) is erroneous but considers that the manifest datan error is able to be resolved under another provision of these Procedures, AEMO will notify the Market Participant that provided the notice under paragraph (a) that it should seek to resolve the manifest datan error under the relevant provision of the Procedures.
+If AEMO is reasonably satisfied that the data specified in a notice clause 12.1 or otherwise identified by AEMO is erroneous but considers that the error is able to be resolved under another provision of these Procedures, AEMO must notify the affected Participants that they should seek to resolve the error under the relevant provision of the Procedures.

-If AEMO is reasonably satisfied the data specified in a notice paragraph (a) is erroneous and the manifest datan error is not able to be resolved under any other provision of these Procedures, AEMO will as soon as practicable:
+If AEMO is reasonably satisfied that the relevant data is erroneous and the error is not able to be resolved under any other provision of these Procedures, AEMO will as soon as practicable:

-notify the Market Participants affected by the manifest datan error and the Market Participant that provided the notice under paragraph (a) that the relevant data contains manifest errors, and how and when AEMO proposes to correct the manifest datan error;
+notify the affected Participants Participantthat the relevant data contains a manifest error, and how and when AEMO proposes to correct the error;

-if required, direct the Market Participant that provided the erroneous data to provide the correct data to AEMO within a timeframe specified in the direction; and
+if required, direct the Participant that provided the erroneous data to provide the correct data to AEMO within a timeframe specified in the direction; and

-recalculate any reconciliation or imbalance results affected by the manifest datan error based on the correct data provided to AEMO and publish the corrected results to the affected Market Participants.
+recalculate any reconciliation or imbalance results affected by the manifest data error based on the correct data provided to AEMO and publish the corrected results to the affected Participants.

 If AEMO:

-provides a notice to affected Market Participants under paragraph (i)(ii); and
+provides a notice to affected Participants under paragraph (f)(i); and

-considers that delaying the provision of notices and publication of information under Parts C and D of these Procedures is reasonably required for the fair, orderly and proper operation of these Procedures,
+considers that delaying the provision of notices and publication of information under Chapter 3 or Chapter 8 is reasonably required for the fair, orderly and proper operation of these Procedures,

-then AEMO will not be required to comply with timing requirements for provision of notices and publication of information under Parts C and D of these Procedures to the extent that such non-compliance results from the need to correct a manifest datan error under this clause 11.1.
+then AEMO will not be required to comply with the relevant timing requirements for provision of notices and publication of information to the extent that such non-compliance results from the need to correct a manifest data error under this Chapter 12.

-A Market Participant must comply with any reasonable direction under paragraph (i)(iii).
+A Participant must comply with any reasonable direction under paragraph (f)(ii).

-Nothing in this clause 11.1 relieves a Market Participant from its obligations under Parts C and D of these Procedures.
+Nothing in this Chapter 12 relieves a Participant from its obligations under Chapter 3 or Chapter 8.

 CHAPTER 12A.
 TRANSITIONAL PROVISIONS

-12A.1 Meter reading

-12A.1.1 Transition meter reading date
+12A.1 Application of this Chapter

-AEMO must, after consultation with affected Market Participants, set a date (a “Transition Meter Reading Date”) from which the provisions of clause 12A.1.2 will cease to have effect.
+AEMO must, after consultation with affected Participants, set a date (a “Transition End Date”) from which the provisions of clause 12A.1.2 will cease to have effect.

-The Transition Meter Reading Date must not be later than 1 April 2017.
+The Transition End Date must not be later than 31 March 2017.

-AEMO must publish the Transition Meter Reading Date no less than three calendar months before it takes effect.
+AEMO must publish the Transition End Date no less than three calendar months before that date.

+The provisions of clause 12A.2 and 12A.3 apply from the effective date of this Chapter 12A until the end of the day before the Transition End Reading Date.